Monday, March 29, 2021

 Sequence to Cut Manipulation Perception

-In successfully persuading people, we are manipulating them.
-Except people hate thinking of themselves as having been manipulated, so it’s important to avoid that perception.
-Especially when we truly don’t intend to manipulate them.
+In successfully persuading people, we’re manipulating them.
+People hate thinking of themselves as having been manipulated, so it’s important to avoid that perception.
+Especially when we truly don’t intend to maliciously manipulate them.

-The pandemic-stimulated growth in home delivery services is yoked to increased use of pre-fulfillment tipping.
+Consider pre-fulfillment tipping.
 When the consumer places the order, they’re invited to add a tip.
 The true motivation for this may well be convenience for the purchaser.
-They don’t need to give a cash tip when the order arrives.
+They don’t need to give a cash tip when the order arrives or is consumed.

 However, studies at University of Oregon and University of Richmond find that consumers do frequently feel they’re being manipulated by this practice.
 One consequence was less positive recommendations of the retailer to others.
 Another consequence was fewer online ratings of the retailer and lowered intentions to use that retailer’s services again.
 This means that the retailer might very well not become aware of the less positive recommendations.
 And a third consequence was lower tips overall, which could lead to inferior service by disheartened frontline employees.